dave3vans/DreamControl/README.md

 ![DreamControl Front Panel](https://i.imgur.com/ogYC02I.png)

 This is an open-source project for my 'dream' DAW controller.
 There are several controllers and plugins on the market that do similar things - I wanted everything neatly integrated, so I came up with this design.
-It is free for personal use only, not
+The designs and code are free for personal use only (not commercial use).

 The system consists of a **hardware USB controller** built using the excellent Midibox platform, and a **VST plugin** that sits on your DAW master bus.